Javascript is required

 Studies examining the environmental implications of industrial activities and energy production.
 Areas of focus include renewable energy integration, cleaner production, energy efficiency improvement, and emission reduction technologies for sustainable industrial transitions.

-• Urbanization, Infrastructure, and Transportation Impacts
+• Urbanisation, Infrastructure, and Transportation Impacts

 Investigations into the environmental consequences of urban growth, infrastructure development, and transportation systems.
 Topics include sustainable mobility, urban air quality management, heat island mitigation, smart infrastructure, and green urban design.